 The outputs and the outcomes for the Parenting and Family Support program are achieved utilizing highly trained Family Support Specialist (FSS) staff to implement the program.
 The staff members are responsible for completing the assessments on both the parents and children at prescribed times during program implementation.
-During the intake session and during the next two months families complete the Life Skills Progression instrument; the Parental Stress Scale, the Edinburgh Postnatal Depression inventory (if in the post-partum time frame), and, for the child(ren), the Ages and Stages Questionnaires.
+During the intake session and the next two months families complete the Life Skills Progression instrument; the Parental Stress Scale, the Edinburgh Postnatal Depression inventory (if in the post-partum time frame), and, for the child(ren), the Ages and Stages Questionnaires.
 These assessments are then repeated after the recommended amount of time has passed.
-The FSS staff members give their home visiting clients the PAT Parent Satisfaction Survey twice a year to ascertain the impact of the program from a qualitative perspective.
-FSS staff members also distribute the Group Connection Feedback survey quarterly to assess the effectiveness of the group meeting and activities.
-Both of these surveys are submitted anonymously, so the client feels as if she can be open and honest about her opinions.
+The FSS staff members give their home visiting clients the PAT Parent Satisfaction Survey twice a year to ascertain the impact of the program from a qualitative perspective and gain valuable participant feedback that informs programming.
+FSS staff members also distribute the Group Connection Feedback survey quarterly to assess the effectiveness and future direction of the group meeting and activities.

-In the past, Parenthesis occasionally fell short of its Participation Output goals.
-Under the new leadership of New Moms, we are confident that our well-established procedures for documenting visits, billing, and data will make such issues a thing of the past.
 We gather real-time data on our participants using Social Solutions' acclaimed Efforts to Outcomes (ETO) case management evaluation software.
 Not only does the ETO database act as the central repository for all data related to mothers and their children, it also makes accurate tracking of outcomes possible.
-Data collected in ETO includes: demographics. high-risk factors, income level, child's birth weight, child development screening dates and referrals, medical history of child, group meeting attendance records, home visit case notes (including location of visit), and more.
-New Moms conducts continuous quality improvement activities measuring actual output to goals on a monthly basis for set program metrics.
+Data collected in ETO includes demographics, high-risk factors, income level, child's birth weight, child development screening dates and referrals, medical history of child, group meeting attendance records, home visit case notes (including location of visit), and more.
+New Moms conducts continuous quality improvement activities measuring actual outcomes to goals on a monthly basis for set program metrics.
 In addition, we hold ourselves to nationally set PAT benchmarks for home visit dosage assessment and completion rates.
 We use a point system to regulate our program and staff capacity.
 For participants, points are assigned according to the frequency of home visits necessary to produce the best outcome.
 Staff points, on the other hand, are assigned according to the number of hours a week they are expected to work.
-Each family is then assigned to a FSS staff member, according to the number of points that FSS has available for services.
+Each family is then assigned to an FSS staff member, according to the number of points that FSS has available for services.
 This system ensures that each family is assigned an FSS who has adequate time to dedicate to that family's specific needs.

-The ETO data is also used to drive the direction of future home visit activities and group meeting discussions.
-At times, it can also point out additional needs the participant may have so that the FSS can provided appropriate counseling.
-Often the data will point to an issue that the mother has not indicated in discussion, and can further open the lines of communication.
+The ETO and assessment data is also used to drive the direction of future home visit activities and group meeting discussions.
+At times, it can also point out additional needs the participant may have so that the FSS can provide appropriate counseling.
+Often the data will point to an issue that the mother has not indicated in discussion and can further open the lines of communication.

-All data is reviewed/audited first by our Director of Performance Management during a monthly review of collected data, and then by the Assistant Director of Oak Park Programs.
-If the data indicates that outputs are not as expected, the Director of Performance Management increases her level of review to identify where problems exist, and works with the leadership team to correct them.
-The reports to the Village of Oak

-Park are compiled by the Assistant Director of Oak Park Programs, Director of Performance Management, and the Director of Finance.
+All data is reviewed/audited first by our Senior Director of Performance Management during a monthly review of collected data, and then by the Director of Family Support Oak Park.
+If the data indicates that outcomes are not as expected, the Director of Family Support Oak Park identifies where problems exist and works with our Chief Program Officer to correct them.
+The reports to the Village of Oak Park are compiled by the Director of Family Support Oak Park, Senior Director of Performance Management, Contracts Manager and the Senior Director of Finance.